 - the ability and willingness to cover the cost of incidentals for hosted youth such as snacks, occasional meal out, gas to/from scheduled activities, etc.

 - the ability and willingness to cover the cost of participation in LYS activities for self and family members.
 This may include admission passes, public transportation passes, etc.

 For more details about what’s involved, please see our host agreement.

 Lakota YouthStay 2024 is scheduled for July 2 to July 11, 2024.

 What You Give

 As hosts, you will share your home and heart with a Lakota young person for a week.
-Hosts are expected to provide a safe, welcoming, comfortable living situation, meals (except for group meals), transportation from/to the airport and the daily group experiences/gatherings, participation in educational workshops before, during and after the YouthStay experience and a minimum of one day chaperoning the youth.
+Hosts are expected to provide a safe, welcoming, comfortable living situation, meals, transportation from/to the airport and the daily group experiences/gatherings, participation in educational workshops before, during and after the YouthStay experience and a minimum of one day chaperoning the youth during group activities.
 In addition, hosts will: